 Challenge Wales and Red Dragon Flagmakers: Official Partners

 Challenge Wales and Red Dragon Flagmakers partnered up in early 2017 to promote their mutual social mission and enabling of people of every age through skills, empowerment and adventure.

 Red Dragon's proven business model and social mission rehabilitates those who may have previously been excluded from mainstream employment routes through a soon to be accredited eight stage training schedule.
 Since launch in January 2014, c.100 people have been empowered in this way.

-The Challenge Wales adventure is one of the incredible life-changing opportunities available and reward for those rehabilitated through and working with RDM in return for which Red Dragon Flagmakers under the RDM umbrella company supplies the ensigns, courtesy flags, branded insignia and livery for the Challenge Wales vessel to ensure that wherever she sails and berths, she represents Wales proudly and dressed appropriately.
+The Challenge Wales adventure is one of the incredible life-changing opportunities available and reward for those rehabilitated through and working with Red Dragon Flagmakers which supplies the ensigns, courtesy flags, branded insignia and livery for the Challenge Wales vessel to ensure that wherever she sails and berths, she represents Wales proudly and dressed appropriately.

 Challenge Wales values

 Challenge Wales works with young people aged 12 – 25 years and all Welsh residents are subsidised through the Challenge Wales bursary scheme, available whether a person joins as part of a group or as one person.

 Thank you for an amazing opportunity and experience.
 Being quite shy I thought it would be hard to make friends but everyone made me feel at home straight away.
 The Tall Ships Race was probably the best experience I have ever had.
 Without your bursary funding I would never have had this life-changing experience.
 Rhiannon, 17

 Types of voyages – day voyages